How Much Is Pet Insurance in New Hampshire?

 Average New Hampshire Pet Insurance Cost by Breed

 Your pet's type and breed are the second-biggest factors affecting your rates in New Hampshire.
-Our research shows monthly costs range from about $56 to $266 for dogs and $62 to $85 for cats, depending on your pet's breed.
+Our research shows monthly costs range from $56 to $266 for dogs and $62 to $85 for cats.

 Average Pet Dog Insurance Costs in New Hampshire

-In New Hampshire, your dog's breed significantly impacts pet insurance costs, with monthly rates starting at $56 for small mixed breeds and reaching $266 for larger purebreds.
-Take a look at the table below to find specific insurance rates for your dog's breed.
+Your dog's breed impacts pet insurance costs.
+Monthly rates in New Hampshire start at $56 for small mixed breeds and reach $266 for larger purebreds.

 Data filtered by: